ever-co/awesome-time-tracking/README.md

 - [TimeCamp](https://www.timecamp.com/) - A comprehensive time management solution that tracks work hours, monitors productivity, and generates detailed reports. ([Read more](/details/timecamp.md)) `cloud-based` `productivity` `reporting` `teams`
 - [TimeChief](https://www.timechief.com/) - TimeChief is an all-in-one time tracking and work management solution.
 It helps workers and businesses track work hours, manage projects, and plan shifts efficiently through a user-friendly interface. ([Read more](/details/timechief.md)) `cloud-based` `project-management` `planning` `teams`
 - [Timeneye](https://www.timeneye.com/) - A time tracking tool designed for teams using Trello and Basecamp, allowing easy integration and visual tracking of hours and projects. ([Read more](/details/timeneye.md)) `integration` `teams` `web-based` `visualization`
+- [Timenotes](https://timenotes.io/) - Timenotes is a lightweight time tracking tool focused on simplicity, timesheets, and basic reporting for teams and freelancers.
+With GitHub integration, it lets developers record time against issues and development tasks without leaving GitHub, making it easier to maintain accurate logs for projects and invoicing. ([Read more](/details/timenotes.md)) `timesheets` `reporting` `freelancers`
 - [TimeSolv](https://www.timesolv.com/) - TimeSolv is a cloud-based time tracking and billing software targeted at law firms and professionals.
 It enables accurate time entry, budget management, invoicing, and reporting, supporting both online and offline use. ([Read more](/details/timesolv.md)) `billing` `professionals` `invoicing` `cloud-based`
 - [Timestrap](https://freelancingjournal.com/time-tracking-apps-freelancers/) - Timestrap is a free, self-hosted, open-source time tracking program for freelancers.
 It organizes tracked time by tasks and projects, includes multi-user support, reporting, charts, and can be installed via Docker. ([Read more](/details/timestrap.md)) `open-source` `self-hosted` `multi-user` `docker`
 - [Timey](https://timeyapp.com/) - Timey is a collaborative time tracking and project management platform available on web and mobile.
 It enables users and teams to track hours, manage tasks, and handle invoicing, making it suitable for efficient time management and project organization. ([Read more](/details/timey.md)) `collaborative` `web-based` `mobile` `project-management`